jenkinsci/gitlab-branch-source-plugin/README.md

     iii. `Credentials` - Contains a list of credentials entries that are of type GitLab Personal Access Token.
 When no credential has been added it shows "-none-".
 User can add a credential by clicking "Add" button.

+    iv. `Mange Web Hook` - If you want the plugin to setup web hook on your GitLab project(s) to get push/mr/tag/note events then check this box.

-    iv. `Web Hook` - This field is a checkbox.
-If you want the plugin to setup a webhook on your GitLab project(s) related jobs, check this box.
-The plugin listens to a URL for the concerned GitLab project(s) and when an event occurs in the GitLab Server, the server sends an event trigger to the URL where the web hook is setup.
-If you want continuous integration (or continuous delivery) on your GitLab project then you may want to automatically set it up.
+    iv. `Mange System Hook` - If you want the plugin to setup system hook on your GitLab project(s) to detect if a project is removed then check this box.
+Remember plugin can only setup system hook on your server if supplied access token as `Admin` access.

 6. Adding a Personal Access Token Credentials: